jmontejo/alpaca/alpaca/analyses/gluglu/README.md

 ## Visualize the Results

+**TO DO** this setup instructions do not work.
+There are conflicts with the alpaca conda packages.
+Need to write instructions to make a separate environment.

 Note on the technical setup: On top of the packages needed to run alpaca, this steps requires also ROOT.
 You can add the needed packages to your environment:
 ```
 conda install -c conda-forge root
 conda install -c conda-forge root_pandas
+conda install -c conda-forge uproot
+conda install -c anaconda progressbar2
 ```
 This needs to be done only once.